sestaton/sgd-website/README.md

 The above is what would be considered a back-end service that can set the rate and location of usage, so these must be kept private.
 Other servies used here are [Google Analytics](https://analytics.google.com/analytics/web/) (used in [sgd_ga.js](public/javascripts/sgd_ga.js)) and the [Google Maps API](https://developers.google.com/maps/documentation/javascript/get-api-key) (used in [contact.pug](views/contact.pug)).

 These front-end services display your tokens in the HTML so anyone can see them.
 That's okay because they limit the rate and usage of the service by the domain, IP address, and account so it is useless to anyone else.
-These are also free services and for these reasons it does not make much sense to try hid these tokens from your code because they will be displayed anyway.
+These are also free services and for these reasons it does not make much sense to hid these tokens from your code because they will be displayed anyway.
 Change them as appropriate so they can be managed properly and use variables for these as well if you prefer.

 ## For development